tartandy/Dadbot/README.md

 If you get stuck with anything above, there's a help command built into him by typing **!dadbot help**.
 His command prefix is !dadbot if you hadn't already guessed.

 # Setup of your own Dadbot
 I'm assuming you know how to create your own bot on discords API, so from here it's just a matter of downloading the JAR file in this project under **/Build/Lib/**.
-I run it by typing `java -jar [path_to_jar] Main`" in cmd.
+I run it by typing `java -cp [path_to_jar] Main` in cmd.

 Other option is to clone this repo and run it yourself in your IDE of choice.
 You do you.